-Growing perfect edibles is a gardeners dream, grow amazing crops with our easy tips and suggestions, get ready for your gardening season and start growing your own food today!
+Growing perfect edibles is a gardeners dream and you can grow amazing crops with our easy tips and suggestions.
+Get ready for your gardening season and start growing your own food today!

 Tips on how to Grow Vegetables in Colorado

 Sun: Be sure garden receives at least 6 hours of sun every day

 Soil Preparation: Amend well with soil pep, organic material, compost, or peat moss

 Fertilizers: Add superphosphate 0-18-0 or bone meal 0-10-0.